Travel plans and COVID-19

 Under EU law transport companies that run ferries and cruise ships (travel operators) must resolve issues caused by cancellations.
 The rules are set out in EU Regulation 1177/2012.

 If the ferry or cruise ship is cancelled

 If your ferry or cruise ship departure is cancelled, you are entitled to the choice of a refund or an alternative journey.

 My booking has not been cancelled but I no longer want to travel

 Not all ferry services have been cancelled.
 This means you might be charged a cancellation fee if you decide not to travel.
 If your departure is in the coming weeks, your tour operator may offer additional flexibility to cancel bookings without incurring a cancellation fee.
-This option applies to ferry crossings due to depart up to end-May or mid-June 2020.
+This option applies to ferry crossings due to depart up to end-June or mid-July 2020.
 Dates vary, so check with your travel operator directly.